hiruna/Simple-Arduino-Door-Bell/README.md

-# Simple-Arduino-Door-Bell

-Instructions will be uploaded soon.
-Check out the model on thingyverse:https://www.thingiverse.com/thing:2469363

 # Simple Arduino Door Bell by hiruna

 This is a very basic Arduino based door bell using the tone() function to generate a specific tone.
 My code generates a shift from 2500Hz to 1000Hz square wave and loops it three times.